nest/nest-simulator/doc/htmldoc/whats_new/v3.7/index.rst

 -------------------------------

-NEST now supports creation of connections involving three populations of neurons, a pre-synaptic, a post-synaptic and a third-factor population.
+NEST now supports creation of connections involving three populations of neurons: a pre-synaptic, a post-synaptic and a third-factor population.
 At present, as single tripartite connection rule is available, ``tripartite_bernoulli_with_pool``.
 Tripartite connections are created with the new :py:func:`.TripartiteConnect` function.
 The first